-Rogers asked Belonni-Rosario Govens about her hope for the future of the church.
-“My hope,” she replied, “is that we don’t miss the opportunity as people of God to do the right thing, to not stay idle, to not be stagnant, to know that Christ is coming and it is up to the church to bring about the kingdom of God that is already here.”
+“My hope,” she said, “is that we don’t miss the opportunity as people of God to do the right thing, to not stay idle, to not be stagnant, to know that Christ is coming and it is up to the church to bring about the kingdom of God that is already here.”

 O Lord, you call to us throughout the ages.
 We give thanks for the generations of faithful witnesses on whose shoulders we stand.
 May your Holy Spirit inspire and equip us to share our faith with others.
 Amen.